Privacy

 • Visibility on best practice from a portfolio of comparable health and SaaS clients.

 Doctena S.A. is established in the European Union and is therefore not required to designate a separate EU representative under Article 27 GDPR.
 The Luxembourg controller acts as the relevant contact for the lead supervisory authority (CNPD).
-For data subjects, the DPO above is the single point of contact regardless of country.
+For data subjects, the contact above is the single point of contact regardless of country.